sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 What are you hogging and from whom are you hogging it?
-These statements mislead coders into thinking that blocking is bad, when really the problem is that threads are a limited resource and context switching (sharing) (between threads) is expensive.
+These statements mislead coders into thinking that blocking is bad, when really the problem is that threads are a limited resource and context switching (between threads) is expensive.
 Just for clarity: _there is nothing bad about blocking._
 If your code needs to wait for a result, then it needs to wait for a result.
 You can transpose this into a callback or promise, but you haven't changed